rachel-labri-tipton/code-sample-spring-2024/README.md

 ![](src/images/Screenshot%202024-05-13%20at%2017.07.22.png)

 ## Goal
-Enhance the solar generation forecast chart by letting a user zoom in on the data they were viewing.
+Enhance the solar generation forecast chart by letting a user zoom in on the data they are viewing.

 **Timeframe**